ossu/code-of-conduct/README.md

 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-*   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 4. Unacceptable Behavior